telerik/xaml-docs/controls/radgridview/filtering/programmatic.md

 #### __[C#] Example 4: A custom FilterDescriptor__

 	{{region cs-gridview-filtering-programmatic_3}}
-	// Give me all people that are with first name John. var fd = new FilterDescriptor();
+	// Give me all people that are named John.
+	Telerik.Windows.Data.FilterDescriptor fd = new Telerik.Windows.Data.FilterDescriptor();
 	fd.Member = "FirstName";
-	fd.Operator = FilterOperator.IsEqualTo;
+	fd.Operator = Telerik.Windows.Data.FilterOperator.IsEqualTo;
 	fd.Value = "John";
 	fd.IsCaseSensitive = true;
 	// In most cases the data engine will discover this automatically so you do not need to set it. fd.MemberType = typeof(string);
 {{endregion}}

 #### __[VB.NET] Example 4: A custom FilterDescriptor__

 	{{region vb-gridview-filtering-programmatic_3}}
-	' Give me all people that are named John. '
+	' Give me all people that are named John.
-	Dim fd As New FilterDescriptor()
+	Dim fd As New Telerik.Windows.Data.FilterDescriptor()
 	fd.Member = "FirstName"
-	fd.[Operator] = FilterOperator.IsEqualTo
+	fd.[Operator] = Telerik.Windows.Data.FilterOperator.IsEqualTo
 	fd.Value = "John"
 	fd.IsCaseSensitive = True

-	' In most cases the data engine will discover this automatically so you do not need to set it. ' fd.MemberType = GetType(String)
+	' In most cases the data engine will discover this automatically so you do not need to set it. fd.MemberType = GetType(String)
 {{endregion}}

 When choosing the **Operator**, you have to make sure that the respective **MemberType** supports this operator.
 For example, you cannot use the **Contains** operator if your MemberType is **Int32** because the data engine will crash.
 Here is a table of filter operators and the types that support them.